Maagnitude/vehicle-workshop-db/README.md

 # vehicle-workshop-db
 I build a DB to manage the requirements of the local vehicle workshops of an aithorised workshop network, using sqldeveloper.
+It was part of an assignment on the course of Databases with sqldeveloper.

 ER-diagram of the DB